virgesmith/humanleague/doc/api.md

 ```

-Developers only.
+For developers.
 Runs the C++ unit tests.

 ## `humanleague.version` (function)